mattjdickinson/strava_training-app/README.md

 TODO
 Get import module working for get_data.py.
 Environ issue?
+Get all data wanted into dataframe
-Refactor get_data to loop through all pages for activities and append to json object / df Get basic table working for one activities
+Laps is always populated with at least one lap, so no need to work with splis Refactor get_data to loop through all pages for activities and append to json object / df Get basic table working for one activities
 Extend table for all activities - loop alreayd in place for json, but will need to amend if use df